About

 Welcome to CoHo!

 A bit about us: Kyle and I are both born and raised New Englanders.
-We met teaching outdoor education and learning about the power of outdoor experiences first hand.
+We met teaching outdoor education, including mountain bike coaching, running high ropes courses, and leading overnight trips for kids.
 Outdoor experiences and the connections they foster teach us who we are, who we can be, and how to engage with the world around us.

 At CoHo, we